#pathtozerocarbon, #sustainability

 1. A1-A3 Reduction: Mass timber forestry activities, harvesting, and manufacturing can emit less carbon than comparable steel or concrete buildings, but improper harvesting may result in larger impacts.
 This will be difficult to show until more forest- and mill-specific wood EPDs become available.

 2. Carbon storage: Mass timber always stores sequestered carbon in the fibers, which can be included in the A1 module.
 While carbon storage varies by species, 1 ton of mass timber product has sequestered 1.84 tons of carbon dioxide when the dried carbon weight is around 50% of the product as discussed in Post 08.
-Per ISO 21930, biogenic carbon must sum to zero in cradle to gate LCA, but LMN’s viewpoint is that if the structure is designed to remaining 100 years or longer, it provides carbon storage service; the Moura Costa method provides one way to account for long term but impermanent carbon storage.
+Per ISO 21930, biogenic carbon must sum to zero in cradle to gate LCA, but LMN’s viewpoint is that if the structure is designed to last 100 years or longer, it provides carbon storage service; the Moura Costa method provides one way to account for long term but impermanent carbon storage.

 In order to realize carbon sequestration at scale, our industry will need to demand wood for sustainably managed forests and take care not to use illegally cut wood or forced/coerced labor; Buildings As a Carbon Sink and an important rebuttal discuss the supply issues.